 Enjoy this relish mixed with cream cheese and spread on crackers, as a glaze for chicken or pork, or however else your imagination inspires!

-- 6 cups tomatoes, skinned, seeded and diced
+- 6 cups tomatoes, skinned, seeded and diced (first blanch the tomatoes in boiling water for 30 seconds for easy peeling)

 - 6 cups red bell peppers, seeded and diced